marlboroporter/workenv/pandoc/md/nc.md

 40. **LEAD BASED PAINT**.
 The Premises (check one):

-    [ ] Was built prior to 1978.
+    \[LEAD.BASED.PAINT.YES\] Was built prior to 1978.
 An attachment titled "Disclosure of Information on Lead-Based Paint and/or Lead-Based Paint Hazards" has been affixed to the Agreement and must be initialed and signed by the Parties.

-    [x] - Was NOT built prior to 1978.
+    \[LEAD.BASED.PAINT\] - Was NOT built prior to 1978.

 41. **ADDITIONAL PROVISIONS**.